xaviachristi/earthquake-monitor/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Feature
+name: Task
-about: Template for creating a work ticket.
+about: Template for creating a work task.
-title: "[FEATURE] <ticket-name>"
+title: "[TASK] <ticket-name>"
 labels: ''
 assignees: ''